-This amended report has been prepared on behalf of Stockland Development Pty Ltd (Stockland) to support an amended planning proposal request to North Sydney Council (Council) in relation to 601 Pacific Highway, St Leonards (the site).
-The amended planning proposal seeks to change the statutory planning controls that apply to the site under the North Sydney Local Environmental Plan 2013 (LEP) as follows:
+This report has been prepared on behalf of Stockland Development Pty Ltd (Stockland) to support a planning proposal request to North Sydney Council (Council) in relation to 601 Pacific Highway, St Leonards (the site).
+The planning proposal seeks to change the statutory planning controls that apply to the site under the North Sydney Local Environmental Plan 2013 (LEP) as follows:

-- Establish a site-specific building height control, with maximum building height of RL265; and - Establish a site-specific floor space ratio (FSR) control, with a maximum FSR of 20:1.
+- Establish a site-specific building height control, with maximum building height of RL259; and - Establish a site-specific floor space ratio (FSR) control, with a maximum FSR of 20:1.